ircdocs/modern-irc/index.md

 If the client sending this command is not joined to the given channel, and tries to view its' topic, the server MAY return the [`ERR_NOTONCHANNEL`](#errnotonchannel-442) numeric and have the command fail.

-If `RPL_TOPIC` is returned to the client sending this command, `RPL_TOPICTIME` SHOULD also be sent to that client.
+If `RPL_TOPIC` is returned to the client sending this command, `RPL_TOPICWHOTIME` SHOULD also be sent to that client.

 If the [protected topic](#protected-topic-mode) mode is set on a channel, then clients MUST have appropriate channel permissions to modify the topic of that channel.
 If a client does not have appropriate channel permissions and tries to change the topic, the [`ERR_CHANOPRIVSNEEDED`](#errchanoprivsneeded-482) numeric is returned and the command will fail.